 One of its more unique features is its built-in web browser, which means if you want to listen to something else for a while—say, Pandora—you can do so without ever leaving your main music app.

-If Nightingale’s stark simplicity isn’t your cup of tea, you can really make it sing with its voluminous add-ons, which let you extend the application and turn it into virtually whatever you desire, including skinning options known as “feathers”, equalizers, file ratings, tagging tools, playlist extensions, and much more.
+If Nightingale’s stark simplicity isn’t your cup of tea, you can really make it sing with its voluminous add-ons.
+These let you extend the application into almost anything you desire, including skinning options known as “feathers,” equalizers, file ratings, tagging tools, playlist extensions, and much more.
 Just don’t be surprised if you get carried away with how many powerful features you can add to it!

 Quod Libet: Organize and Play Your Music the Way You Want

 If you thought NIghtingale was basic, wait until you get a load of Quod Libet.
-Carrying on the trend of cross-platform, open source music applications, Quod Libet—which means “whatever you wish” in Latin—will likely appeal to many who prefer its simple, plain, spartan interface, which emphasizes the “Just Play Music” mentality that many iTunes converts crave.
+Carrying on the trend of cross-platform, open source music applications, Quod Libet—which means “whatever you wish” in Latin—will likely appeal to many who prefer its simple, spartan interface.
+It emphasizes the “Just Play Music” mentality that many iTunes converts crave.

 There’s not a whole lot going on with Quod Libet on the surface, which is a good thing.
 It’s feature set is pretty routine, including album covers, lyrics, automatic tagging, and multiple file format support (MP3, Ogg, FLAC, AAC, etc.).
-Rounding things out are multimedia key support, truly powerful tag editing, and a whole bunch of plugins that extend the application into virtually whatever you require.
+Rounding things out are multimedia key support, truly powerful tag editing, and a whole bunch of plugins that extend the application into almost anything you require.

-It supports multiple ways of interacting with your music such as through playlists, by album list, or by album collections.
-It also features built-in Soundcloud integration, podcast support, and perhaps one of the most extensive gatherings of Internet radio stations out all the applications on the list.
+Quod Libet supports multiple ways of interacting with your music—playlists, album lists, or album collections.
+It also features built-in Soundcloud integration, podcast support, and perhaps one of the most extensive gatherings of Internet radio stations out of all the applications on the list.

 Finally, Quod Libet places a lot of emphasis on letting you organize your music your way, and regular expressions make searching your collection this application’s most outstanding feature.
 You should definitely read up on all the ways you can search through your music, because it is truly impressive.